sdncoder/sr-te-networkx/README.md

 If A is primary then B is secondary

-VRF based coloring for traffic type
+With VRF based coloring for traffic type